Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Introduction

 \subsection{The traditional approach and its limitations}

-Traditionally, studies attempt to compare the course enrollment of different-race students with similar levels of academic preparedness by statistically adjusting for measured indicators of academic background in a regression model \cite[e.g.,]{conger2009explaining, gamoran1992access, kelly2009black}.
-For example, studies often regress a binary indicator of students' advanced enrollment status on a race indicator and on several measures of students' academic history---e.g., previous course grades, GPA, course-taking patterns, and scores on standardized exams.\footnote{In addition, attempting to differentiate between the extent to which decisions favor students based on their race and the extent to which decisions favor students based on, e.g., gender and/or social class, some studies also control for selected socio-demographic variables.
-Our analysis, however, aims to describe enrollment rates of similarly prepared students of different races; in particular, we emphasize that we do not attempt to measure the \enquote{causal} effect of race on placement decisions, a concept that has been the subject of much academic debate~\cite{gaebler2022causal, greiner2011causal}.
-In effect, therefore, what matters in our investigation is how one accounts for academic preparedness.} A non-zero (and statistically significant) estimated coefficient on the race indicator suggests---assuming the model is correctly specified---that students of different races with similar values of academic background measures enroll in advanced coursework at different rates.
+Traditionally, studies attempt to compare the course enrollment of different-race students with similar levels of academic preparedness by statistically adjusting for measured indicators of academic background in a regression model \cite{conger2009explaining, gamoran1992access, kelly2009black}.
+For example, studies often regress a binary indicator of students' advanced enrollment status on a race indicator and on several measures of students' academic history---e.g., previous course grades, GPA, course-taking patterns, and scores on standardized exams.\footnote{ Some studies also adjust for selected socio-demographic variables in an attempt to distinguish the extent to which decisions favor students based on their race from the extent to which decisions favor students based on, e.g., gender and/or social class.}

+A non-zero (and statistically significant) estimated coefficient on the race indicator suggests---assuming the model is correctly specified---that students of different races with similar values of academic background measures enroll in advanced coursework at different rates.
 This is interpreted as evidence that equally prepared students of different races enroll at different rates, or equivalently, that academic preparedness does not fully explain racial disparities in advanced enrollment.
 Following this general strategy, studies have come to markedly different conclusions.
 Some studies suggest that various combinations of academic background variables fully account for the under-representation of Black students in advanced high school courses \cite{gamoran1989secondary, hallinan1992organization, lucas2002track, schiller2011secondary, conger2009explaining}, while others find that racial disparities persist even after adjusting for many relevant covariates \cite{gamoran1992access, mickelson2001subverting, lee1988curriculum, irizarry2021track, kelly2009black, lucas2007race}.